nkingsley/angular/packages/core/src/render3/VIEW_MENTAL_MODEL.md

 class MyDirective {}
 ```

-## `View`s

 A view is a collection of DOM elements.
 Views can be inserted and manipulated like normal DOM elements.
 Views have their associated _change detectors_ which need to be invoked to update the views.
-The _change detectors_ can be invoked manually are added into a change detector tree to be change detected as part of other change detection passes.
+The _change detectors_ tree structure reflects `View` tree structure by default.
+Additional APIs are available to modify the _change detector_ tree ordering.

 ```typescript
 interface View {